MattSegal/devblog/content/testing/why-are-you-testing.draft.md

         assert response.status_code == 200
 ```

-Maybe you don't have time to write detailed tests for all your web app's endpoints, but a smoke test like this will at least exercise your code and check for stupid errors.
+Maybe you don't have time to write detailed tests for all your web app's endpoints, but a quick smoke test like this will at least exercise your code and check for stupid errors.

 This crude style of testing is both fine and good.
 Don't let people shame you for writing smoke tests.
 If you do nothing but write smoke tests for your app, you'll still be getting a sizeable benefit from your test suite.